-I did.
 Our eyes met for the briefest of moments and it made me feel as if I’d been shot out of a cannon.
 I turned back to my notebook and started to write, secretly wishing my Mom would give in and buy me a cell phone.
-Since I was fourteen, the best idea for expressing my undying love to him was to pass him a note after class, and that’s exactly what I did.
+The best idea for expressing my undying love to him was to pass him a note after class, and that’s exactly what I did.
 The rest of the day proved supremely agonizing.
 As I walked out the front door to my bus, he stopped me, and handed me a note of his own.

 I wrote him a note every day for the next two years.

 I smiled.
-“Whenever I hear The Neighborhood, I think of you.
+“Whenever I hear Imagine Dragons, I think of you.”

 “You still like her, right?”
 His green eyes twinkled.